pickr02/cumbria-moths/core/docs/docs-site-config.md

   - `grid-colour: red` (HTML colour name)
   - `grid-colour: rgb(100,120,30)` (red, green blue format)
   - `grid-colour: "#ffe6b3"` (hex colour format - double-quotes required)
 - **boundary-width**: specifies the width of boundary lines in pixels.
 Will accept any number (including fractional parts).
 If the option is not specified, the line width will be 1.
-Examples:
+Example:
   - `boundary-width: 1.5`
 - **grid-width**: specifies the width of grid lines in pixels.
 Will accept any number (including fractional parts).
 If the option is not specified, the line width will be 1.
-Examples:
+Example:
   - `grid-width: 0.5`
-- **custom-background**: specifies the location of a georeferenced image file to use as a background for the map.
-You must first upload your image file and its assocaited 'world' file (specifying the georeferencing) into a folder under the *user/config* folder.
-For example you could create a sub-folder called *boundary* here and upload your image files to that folder.
-The image file and world file must have the same name but different file extensions.
-The image file extensions you can use are: 'tif', 'jpg', 'png' or 'bmp' and the world file extensions corresponding to these are, respectively: 'tfw', jgw', 'pgw' and 'bpw'.
-Only use lower case for the file extensions.
-You then reference the image file using its full path starting with */user/config/*.
-(You can use a tool such as QGIS to design and create background images with their associated world files.)
+- **download-control**: specifies whether or not a control should be displayed that allows users to download an SVG or PNG image of the currently displayed map.
+The control will only be shown if this config option is set to 'true'.
 Example:
+  - `download-control: true`
+- **download-text**: specifies some text that should be added to the foot of map images downloaded from the site.
+Example:
+  - `download-text: Shropshire Earthworm Atlas. `
+- **download-info**: indicates whether or not to display the URL of the website and the date to the foot of map images downloaded from the site.
+If the 'download-text' option is also specified, this text is appended to that with a space to separate them.
+The information is only appended if this config option is set to 'true'.
+Example:
-  - `custom-background: /user/config/boundary/background-image.png`
+  - `download-info: true`

 A full example:
 ```